 In Cantonese, Yumchaa means “drink tea”; while in English slang, it translates as “tasty tea” – which is exactly what this pleasantly relaxed tea house around the corner from Goodge Street delivers.
 The enormous selection of aromatic teas is almost a little overwhelming, so the friendly staff encourage you to smell before you buy if you’re having trouble deciding – nonetheless, you’re sure to make multiple return visits to sample the ones you missed!

 Located a stone's throw from Buckingham Palace, the opulent Edwardian Goring hotel will not disappoint those in search of a special high tea or afternoon tea London experience.
-You can opt to enjoy it either in the Bar & Lounge underneath Swarovski crystal chandeliers, or al fresco beneath the open skies on the garden bar and terrace.
+You can enjoy your time underneath Swarovski crystal chandeliers, or al fresco beneath the open skies on the garden bar and terrace.
 Book now

 The Teahouse at Petersham Nurseries

-Relax amid the greenery in southwest London with tea and cake at the charming Teahouse at Petersham Nurseries.
+Relax amid the greenery in south west London with tea and cake at the charming Teahouse at Petersham Nurseries.
 Pair your selection from the numerous loose teas on offer with a salad, soup or baked treats in the light-filled glasshouse, before browsing the quaint nursery which is crammed full of all sorts of green-fingered goodies.
-Afterwards, you can work off any sweet treats with a stroll along the river or across Petersham Meadows to nearby Richmond.
+Afterwards, work off any sweet treats with a stroll along the river or across Petersham Meadows to nearby Richmond.